daviddivinefavour/webScraping/README.md

 # WEBSCRAPER -> Puppeteer and Duckduckgo Search Engine

-A simple node app that uses puppeteer to scrape search results from duckduckgo search engine through some API's
+A simple node app that uses puppeteer to scrape search results from duckduckgo search engine.

 ## Getting Started